Tuesday, April 23, 2024

 I knew what I had to do.
 (My sister Charlene once put it this way: "Nobody's safe around you are they?"
 Nope.)

 I strode across the street, introduced myself and before we said much, I saw another neighbour, who lives a few houses east of us on our side.
-I motioned her over, with "Ashley come meet the person."
+I motioned her over, with "Ashley come meet the new person."

 She did but before I could introduce them, Ashley was like, "Hey Peter.
 Nice haircut!"

 If that didn't freak Ms New Neighbour out a bit, maybe it should have, especially if she'd seen the super eerie Netflix series The Watcher, in which a happy family moves into their dream home.
-At first, the weirdly perfect neighbours are all smiling and like, "welcome here" and "we get along so well on this street" and then you know happens next.
+At first, the weirdly perfect neighbours are all smiling and like, "welcome here" and "we get along so well on this street" and then you know what happens next.
 But never mind that.

 My second favourite was another neighbour named Calvin who started with "great haircut," but then paused and added, with so much diplomacy he should be appointed to the UN, "but I liked it longer, too.
 You're one of those fortunate people who can make it work either way."
 Calvin could write a book titled How to make people feel good about themselves.